borland/SerialQueue/README.md

 Thus, the actions are thread-safe and easy to reason about.

 The actual execution of the functions is managed by the built-in .NET ThreadPool (the default implementation just uses `Task.Run`) so many thousands of queues will be backed by perhaps 8 or so underlying OS threads in the threadpool

+##Enhancements for .NET

+This serial queue supports async/await - i.e. if you are running within the context of a serial queue, then it will be captured across Async/Await

+    var q = new SerialQueue();
+    q.DispatchAsync(async () => {
+        // we are on the queue

+        var response = await SomeNetworkRequest();

+        // we are still on the queue, it was captured by the await });

+You can also await the queue itself directly in order to "jump" to it if you are in an existing async method

+    SerialQueue m_queue = new SerialQueue();

+    // imagine this is a WPF or winforms app public void Button_Click()
+    {
+        // here we are on the UI main thread var result = await DoBackgroundProcessing();

+        // and we are still on the UI thread because 'await DoBackgroundProcessing' captured the sync context.
+        MyTextBox.Text = result;
+	}

+    private async Task<string> DoBackgroundProcessing()
+    {
+        // at this point we are still on the UI main thread

+        await m_queue;

+        // now we are OFF the main UI thread and onto the serial queue (behind the scenes we're on a threadpool thread)

+        var response = await SendNetworkRequest();

+        // still on the serial queue

+        return response;
+	}

 More Documentation is available on the [Github wiki](https://github.com/borland/SerialQueue/wiki)